SensorsINI/v2e/README.md

 + You are encouraged to install v2e on a separate Python environment such as `conda` environment:
     ```bash
-    conda create -n v2e-env python=3.8  # create a new environment
+    conda create -n v2e python=3.9  # create a new environment
-    source activate v2e-env  # activate the environment
+    source activate v2e  # activate the environment
     ```

 + v2e works with Python 3.6 and above.
-To install v2e, run the following command in terminal:
+To install v2e in developer mode (so your edits to source take effect immediately), run the following command in terminal:
     ```bash

-    ```

-+ For developer, you can clone and install locally:
-    ```bash
     git clone https://github.com/SensorsINI/v2e
     cd v2e
     python setup.py develop
     ```

-+ For additional GUI interface, you will need to install [Gooey](https://github.com/chriskiehl/Gooey) package.
++ For additional Windows GUI interface, you will need to install [Gooey](https://github.com/chriskiehl/Gooey) package.
 This package works the best on Windows:
     ```bash
     pip install Gooey
     ```
     On Linux, `Gooey` can be hard to install.

+    For a sample of conversion using the gooey GUI, see https://youtu.be/THJqRC_q2kY

 **NOTE** We recommend running _v2e_ on a CUDA GPU or it will be very slow.
 With a low-end GTX-1050, _v2e_ runs about 50-200X slower than real time using 10X slowdown factor and 346x260 video.